pudly/schmopera-hugo/content/articles/pov-flight.md

 related_people = ["scene/people/jacqueline-woodley.md", "scene/people/john-brancy.md", "scene/people/allyson-mchardy.md", "scene/people/sharleen-joynt.md"]
 short_description = "In Flight, the characters arrive at the airport one by one, en route to their various destinations, and bringing their various problems with them.
-As all flights are cancelled due to a huge storm, and the passengers are stranded in the airport, their problems come to the forefront and are highlighted by each character in turn. " slug = "well-cast-vignettes-in-povs-flight" title = "Well-cast Vignettes in POV's Flight" youtube_url = ""
+As all flights are cancelled due to a huge storm, and the passengers are stranded in the airport, their problems come to the forefront and are highlighted by each character in turn. " slug = "well-cast-vignettes-in-povs-flight" title = "Well-cast vignettes in POV's Flight" youtube_url = ""

 +++